davidpallmann/hashnode-backups/clneki8dn000509ld5mapfsve.md

 Next we set up a request for Bedrock (lines 44-59).
 We instantiate an `AmazonBedrockRuntimeClient` and specify a region (update this if you prefer a different region).
 Then we create an `InvokeModelRequest`.
 The request includes the model Id of our model, a body, and properties for content type and accept headers.
 The request body takes the header defined in our Models collection and replaces the {0} portion with the prompt from the command line.
 It's then turned into a memory stream.
 By the way, some models support streaming, and those can be invoked with `InvokeModelWithResponseStreamRequest` which returns a response stream.
 We used `InvokeModelRequest` here for simplicity because it can be used with all models.

 With our request prepared, it's time to invoke the model and output the results (lines 61-78).
-We call to `InvokeModelAsync` to process the request.
+We call `InvokeModelAsync` to process the request.
 The response's Body property is a stream we read.
 Like the request, the response body structure varies by model.
 To deal with that, we assign the deserialized JSON to a dynamic variable, and use a switch expression to retrieve the response answer text.
 The result is displayed to the console.

 ## Step 4: Run the Program and Test Bedrock